weejayuk/jump.ios/Docs/Native Authentication Guide.md

 Make sure that you use the same Facebook app ID as is configured in your Engage application's dashboard.

+### Ensure the Linker Does Not Discard The Symbols

+If the symbols used in the Facebook SDK are not directly referenced by the host application they will be disacarded by the linker.
+(The JUMP SDK does not reference them directly.)

+To ensure that the symbols won't be discarded add a reference to them in your AppDelegate:

+    #import "FacebookSDK/FacebookSDK.h"

+    // ...

+        FBSession *linkerGuard = FBSession.activeSession;

 ## Begin Sign-In or Authentication

 Start authentication or sign-in as normal (described in `JUMP Integration Guide.md` and